ianyepan/ianyepan.github.io/_posts/2022-03-11-emacs-profiling.md

 ## Backstory

-Earlier this afternoon, I was checking out a tutorial series on OpenGL and GLFW, since I've just finished my midterm exams at Columbia and was looking for interesting C++ frameworks to look into.
+Earlier this afternoon, I was browsing a tutorial series on OpenGL and GLFW, since I've just finished my midterm exams at Columbia and was looking for interesting C++ frameworks to check out.
 Though the industry standard is to develop OpenGL on Visual Studio (the IDE, not VSCode), me as a proud Emacs user obviously wanted to set it up in my beloved editor.
 So I installed `glfw-x11`, `glew`, and `glut` on my